 Bunker Hill Community College is committed to using the most advanced technologies to enable teaching and learning for a diverse population.
 Academic Innovation and Distance Education offices are located in E-230 in the main building.
 To contact the office for assistance, call 617-228-2466 or e-mail firstname.lastname@example.org.

 Students are considered to be in good academic standing if they:

-- Attempted 30 credits or fewer and successfully completed at least 66 percent of the total number of credits attempted with a cumulative grade point average of 1.79 or higher, or
+- Attempted 12-30 credits and successfully completed at least 67 percent of the total number of credits attempted with a cumulative grade point average of 1.79 or higher, or

-If you know you will be absent for three or more class sessions in a row because of a family emergency or personal illness, inform the Office of the Dean of Students.
-The Associate Vice President will then notify the course instructors about your absence.
+If you know you will be absent for three or more class sessions in a row because of a family emergency or personal illness, let your faculty member know and complete a CARE Report at https://cm.maxient.com/reportingform.php?BunkerHillCC&layout_id=2.
 When you return to class, you are responsible for discussing completion of all course requirements with your course instructors.
 If the instructor and you find it impossible for you to complete all assigned work, you may need to withdraw from the course.

 If you do not attend classes during the first four weeks of the semester, you will be withdrawn from the course and may receive an NA (non-attendance) grade.
 The grade appears on your transcript and is counted toward credits attempted but is not computed in the grade point average.
 The NA grade designation is not used during the summer semester.

 The College provides you with secure, easy access to your academic and financial records as well as course availability information via BHCCselfservice.